-When the ball is kicked, the defending goalkeeper must have at least part of one foot touching, or in line with, the goal line.
+When the ball is kicked, the defending goalkeeper must have at least part of one foot touching, in line with, or behind, the goal line.

 The kicker must not play the ball again until it has [after it has been] touched [by] another player.